Department of Marketing

 MKT 4933.
 Internship in Marketing.
 (0-0) 3 Credit Hours.

 Prerequisites: MGT 3003 and MKT 3013 with a grade of "C-" or better, and approval in writing from the instructor, the Department Chair, and the Dean of the Carlos Alvarez College of Business.
 This opportunity for marketing work experience requires a semester-long experience in a private business or with a public agency.
 A written report is required.
 Opportunities and output requirements are developed in consultation with a faculty advisor and the Department Chair and require approval of both.
 Internship may be repeated once (for a total of 6 semester credit hours), provided the internships are with different organizations.
 Only 3 hours will count towards the Marketing degree requirements.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+This course has Differential Tuition.

 MKT 4953.
 Special Studies in Marketing.
 (3-0) 3 Credit Hours.